 The famed T206 set features four cards of Ty Cobb, yet one variation is even rarer than the famous "holy grail" T206 Honus Wagner card.

 There are only 18 graded versions of the card via PSA.
-The last sale happened in April 2020 where a PSA 1 (Poor Condition) sold for $86,000.
-The last higher grade auction sale for a PSA 3.5 went for $408K in February 2018.
+The last sale was in August 2021, when a PSA 2.5 copy sold for $372K.

-Given the scarcity, I think we might see a narrowing of the gap between the Wagner and this Cobb in the coming years.
-Ty Cobb baseball cards are one of the better long term investments for vintage collectors.
+Given the scarcity, I think we might see a narrowing of the gap between Wagner and Cobb in the coming years.
+Ty Cobb baseball cards are one of the better long-term investments for vintage collectors.

 16. 1933 Goudey Nap Lajoie #106

 Lajoie was not initially included in the set, yet due to an outcry from fans, Goudey later produced it in 1934.
-The only way to get the card was via a mail in request to Goudey.
+The only way to get the card was to mail a request to Goudey.

-According to PSA, there are less than 100 of the Lajoie cards that have been submitted for grading.
-And if you’re lucky to have one sitting around, it is worth a pretty penny; a high graded PSA 9 Lajoie sold for $264,000 in 2019.
+According to PSA, less than 100 of the Lajoie cards have been submitted for grading.
+If youโre lucky to have one, it is worth a pretty penny; a high-graded PSA 9 Lajoie sold for $384,000 in Jan 2022.

 17. 1887 N172 Old Judge- Cap Anson